kylechenoO/DisasterResponse/README.md

 #   DisasterResponse Project
 -   This is a project analyzing message data for disaster response.

+##   Above All
+-   Before you start read this page, please check your system env first.
+-   This project developed in Ubuntu 18.04 LTS 64 bit with Python 3.6.6 (ATTENTION: NOT Anaconda Env.!).
+-   After develop this project, I also test the pipeline scripts in Windows 10 64bit with Python 3.7 64bit (ATTENTION: NOT Anaconda Env.!).
+-   Please don't use the Anaconda Env, and I suggest you to use Ubuntu or any other Linux to run it.

 ###   Project Infomation
 -   This project develop under Python 3.6.6.
 Let's have a look of the directory tree:
 <pre>